sukanyaparashar/hardhat-chainlink-neon/README.md

   # Install external dependencies
   $ npm install

+  # Test Utils library
+  # To test the functions in the Utils library, use internal hardhat network as -
+  $ npx hardhat test

+  # Or use the network "neonlabs" as -
+  $ npx hardhat test --network neonlabs

   # Deploy to Neon EVM Devnet.
   # Feed address is expected in 32 bytes hex (0x...)
   $ FEED_ADDRESS=<address> npx hardhat run scripts/deploy.js --network neonlabs